russmckendrick/records/content/albums/it-is-what-it-is-15052400/index.md

 ---
 title: "Thundercat - It Is What It Is"
-album_artist: "Thundercat"
+artist: "Thundercat"
-album_title: "It Is What It Is"
+album_name: "It Is What It Is"
 date: 2020-04-09
 release_id: "15052400"
 slug: "it-is-what-it-is-15052400"
+hideSummary: true
 cover:
     image: "it-is-what-it-is-15052400.jpg"
+    alt: "It Is What It Is by Thundercat"
+    caption: "It Is What It Is by Thundercat"
-tags: ["Electronic", "Jazz", "Funk / Soul"]
+genres: ["Electronic", "Jazz", "Funk / Soul"]
-hideSummary: true
+styles: ["Contemporary Jazz", "Contemporary R&B", "Hip Hop"]
 ---

 ## Tracklisting